-The membership of these committees appears to be appropriate, although the team noted that there were a few key people, including the Dean and the MD Program Director, who were present on most committees.
+The membership of these committees appears to be appropriate and it was noted that there were a few key people, including the Dean and the MD Program Director, who were present on most committees.
 This is a risk for the program moving forward.
-The team also noted that the only committee that included a Community Representative in its membership was the LEAPS committee.
+It was also noted that the only committee that included a Community Representative in its membership was the LEAPS committee.